Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Whatever its origin, join in the fun.
 When you are in Perak or Taiping or Kuala Kurau, try a hor ka sai.

-I will find out where you can get hor ka sai in Singapore and Johor (please help me with it 🙏).
+I will find out where you can get good hor ka sai in Singapore and Johor (please help me with it 🙏).
 Starting, of course, with:

 Ah Song Hakka Mee in Impian Emas 👈 click